 ‘What other things?
 Would you like to elaborate?’

-‘Visibility, frame of mind, Physical health.
+‘Visibility, the frame of mind, Physical health.
 It depends on a lot of factors.’

 ‘That’s well said.
 I did a simulation, and I was able to run from the same spot where General Ashford lay, to their room in 4 minutes 20 seconds.’
 Lindsey said, pointing her fingers at Forester and Adam, to let the court know who she meant by ‘their’.

-‘I really don’t understand what you are driving at ma.’
+‘I really don’t understand what you are driving at, ma’am.’

 ‘It means that anyone would have killed General Ashford, and would have still been able to get to the hostel before lights out.’